dsw7/GPTifier/README.md

 follows:

 1. **Check for raw input via command line option**:
-    - If raw input is provided through a command line option, use this input.
+   - If raw input is provided through a command line option, use this input
-      Example: `gpt run -p "What is 3 + 5?"` or `gpt embed -i "A foo that bars"`
+   - Example: `gpt run -p "What is 3 + 5?"` or `gpt embed -i "A foo that bars"`

 2. **Check for input file specified via command line**:
-    - If a file path is provided as a command line argument, read from this file.
+   - If a file path is provided as a command line argument, read from this file
-      Example: `gpt [run | embed] -r <filename>`
+   - Example: `gpt [run | embed] -r <filename>`

 3. **Check for a default input file in the current working directory**:
-    - If a file named `Inputfile` exists in the current directory, read from this file.
-Analogous to a `Makefile`.
+   - If a file named `Inputfile` exists in the current directory, read from this file
+   - This is analogous to a `Makefile` or perhaps a `Dockerfile`

 4. **Read from stdin**:
-    - If none of the above conditions are met, read input from standard input (stdin).
+   - If none of the above conditions are met, read input from standard input (stdin)

 ## Integrations
 ### Coupling with `vim`